keajs/kea-docs/docs/guide/migrating-redux.md

 ## Reading non-Kea state

-You can use regular reselect selectors in your `selectors` blocks:
+You can use regular selectors in your `selectors` blocks:

 ```javascript
 const logic = kea({